-Projected changes in the mean length of wet and dry spells are not consistent across the African 496 continent (Figure 8, Figure S17).
-While south-west Africa (SWAF) and south-east Africa (SEAF) show longer dry spells in the dry season (increase in mean and maximum length), with median 498 increases in the maximum length greater than 20 days over SWAF, north-east Africa (NEAF) shows 499 shorter dry spells (median change in the maximum length of dry spells is a decrease of 12 days under CMIP6 SSP585, Figure 8b-c).
-There is good model agreement in shorter dry season dry 501 spells over NEAF, with the 25th percentile below 0 for all scenarios.
-Pinto et al. (2016) also found 502 increases in CDD over Southern Africa, with increases of greater than 25 days over Zimbabwe and Botswana, with larger increases under RCP8.5 than under RCP4.5, in agreement with Orlowsky 504 and Seneviratne (2012) and Sillmann et al. (2013b).
-Over East Africa previous studies report both 505 increases and decreases in dry spell lengths.
-Over southern Ethiopia, Tegegne et al. (2020) found a decrease in CDD during the 2080s under RCP8.5, in agreement with the findings in Sillmann et al. 507 (2013b).
-However, Gudoshava et al. (2020) show only small changes (generally less than one day) 508 in CDD in March-May, June-September and October-December over the Horn of Africa; Ogega et al. (2020) also found no large changes in CDD over Kenya and Uganda.
+(SEAF) show longer dry spells in the dry season (increase in mean and maximum length), with median increases in the maximum length greater than 20 days over SWAF, northeast Africa (NEAF) shows shorter dry spells (median change in the maximum length of dry spells is a decrease of 12 days under CMIP6 SSP585; Figs. 8b,c).
+There is good model agreement in shorter dry season dry spells over NEAF, with the 25th percentile below 0 for all scenarios.
+Pinto et al. (2016) also found increases in CDD over southern Africa, with increases of greater than 25 days over Zimbabwe and Botswana, with larger increases under RCP8.5 than under RCP4.5, in agreement with Orlowsky and Seneviratne (2012) and Sillmann et al. (2013b).
+Over East Africa previous studies report both increases and decreases in dry spell lengths.
+Over southern Ethiopia, Tegegne et al. (2020) found a decrease in CDD during the 2080s under RCP8.5, in agreement with the findings in Sillmann et al. (2013b).
+However, Gudoshava et al. (2020) show only small changes (generally less than one day) in CDD in March-May, June-September, and October-December over the Horn of Africa; Ogega et al. (2020) also found no large changes in CDD over Kenya and Uganda.
 Conversely, Osima et al. (2018) find increasing CDD over the Horn of Africa.
 Our results here are consistent with the studies of Sillmann et al. (2013b), Orlowsky and Seneviratne (2012) and Tegegne et al. (2020); further detailed studies on this region should explore the range of projections from different studies, taking into account the large variability in model projections over East Africa (Rowell et al. 2015).
-West Africa (WAF) and Central Africa (CAF) show shorter dry spells in the future (Figure S17), although the changes are smaller than those over NEAF and model agreement is weaker; Sillmann et al. (2013b) show that changes in CDD are not significant over these regions.
+West Africa (WAF) and Central Africa (CAF) show shorter dry spells in the future (Fig. S17), although the changes are smaller than those over NEAF and model agreement is weaker; Sillmann et al. (2013b) show that changes in CDD are not significant over these regions.

-Only two regions show notable changes in the length of wet spells in the wet season; WAF and 518 CAF show median decreases of 3-6 days in the maximum length of wet spells (under high emissions scenarios, Figure 8d-e).
+Only two regions show notable changes in the length of wet spells in the wet season; WAF and CAF show median decreases of 3-6 days in the maximum length of wet spells (under high emissions scenarios, Figs. 8d,e).
 Changes in the mean length also show decreases.
-While there is generally good model agreement on shorter wet spells in the wet season over WAF and CAF (for the most part 521 the 25th percentile is below 0), there is a large range across the models, particularly under CMIP5 and over CAF.
-This may be related to poor model representation of the mean climate over this region in CMIP5 models (Creese and Washington 2018) and to the inclusion of a wet-year-round 524 region in equatorial Africa.
-Klutse et al. (2018) also found a reduction in CWD in June-September 525 over West Africa, with reductions of up to four days over Nigeria and Guinea under 2°C of global warming.
-Over central Africa Mba et al. (2018) found decreases in CWD in both March-May and 527 September-November.
+While there is generally good model agreement on shorter wet spells in the wet season over WAF and CAF (for the most part the 25th percentile is below

+0), there is a large range across the models, particularly under CMIP5 and over CAF.
+This may be related to poor model representation of the mean climate over this region in CMIP5 models (Creese and Washington 2018) and to the inclusion of a wet-year-round region in equatorial Africa.
+Klutse et al. (2018) also found a reduction in CWD in June-September over West Africa, with reductions of up to 4 days over Nigeria and Guinea under 2°C of global warming.
+Over Central Africa Mba et al. (2018) found decreases in CWD in both March-May and September-November.